International Albinism Awareness Day is June 13.

 This video is all about how I sometimes pretend I can see more than I actually see.
 Check it out if you’d like to learn even more.

 Ocular Albinism (OA)

 Ocular Albinism (OA) is thought to be x-linked meaning that males have a higher chance of getting the disorder.
 The National Institute of Health states that approximately one in 60,000 males will have the disorder and that the disorder is much less common in females.

 Ocular Albinism features the same eye conditions as OCA listed above, but people with OA generally have normally pigmented skin and hair.
 The lack of pigment found in the eyes of those with OCA is also present in OA.
 Some also present with hair and skin that is slightly lighter than their family members, but this is uncommon.

 I also covered this topic in a separate article:

 Hermansky-Pudlak Syndrome (HPS) is extremely rare occurring in one in 500,000 to 1,000,000 individuals based on information from the National institute of Health.
 HPS has oculocutaneous albinism as one of its symptoms.
 Other symptoms can include a platelet disorder, cystic fibrosis, immunodeficiency, and intestinal issues.

 HPS also has several variations and as a result, various levels of severity.

 In conclusion, Albinism is a disorder full of people who fall along a huge spectrum of symptoms, visual acuity, and appearances.
 We all have varying challenges, strengths, and talents as well.
 Take some time to explore my site for additional information and resources.
-You can find some helpful links here.
-I will also be highlighting various members of the albinism, visually impaired, and blind communities beginning this month (June 2020), so take some time to check out the Community Highlights page as well.
+You can find more helpful links on my resources page.